TascoGitGud/GA-Sessions-Dataset-Analysis/README.md

 ## 🔎 Query Repository

-Below are all 8 queries with their logic and a sample of the results returned in BigQuery.
+Below are all 8 queries with their business context, SQL code, output, and observations.

 <details>
 <summary><b>Query 1: Sales Volume L12M</b> (Click to expand)</summary>

 *Question: Calc Quantity of items, Sales value & Order quantity by each Subcategory in L12M.*

+*Tracking the last 12 months of sales by subcategory helps the business spot which product lines are growing or declining in real time — so inventory and marketing budgets can be adjusted before it's too late.*

 ```sql
 WITH